 Chair: Dr Jim Goddard

-I have been involved with the Care Leavers Association (CLA) for over twenty years and have been Chair since 2011.
-I spent my childhood in children’s homes from the age of three to the age of seventeen, in Liverpool and Birkenhead.
-In Liverpool, in the late 1960s, I lived in some of the big institutions (now all closed) that were run by Roman Catholic nuns.
-In Birkenhead, in the 1970s, I lived in a Family Group Home.
-From there, via ten months at my father’s house, I was lucky enough to get to university at the age of 18, in 1981.
+I’ve been involved with the Care Leavers Association (CLA) for twenty five years and Chair since 2011.
+I spent my childhood in children’s homes in Merseyside from the age of three to the age of seventeen, along with my brother.
+For the first thee and a half years, in the late 1960s, I lived in large child care institutions run by Roman Catholic nuns.
+Then, in the 1970s, I lived in a small Family Group Home for six children.
+From there, after ten months with my father, I was lucky enough to get to university at the age of 18, in 1981.

 I was a non-active member of the National Association of Young People in Care (NAYPIC) from the mid-1980s.
-I then ran a care leavers group in Norfolk in the early 1990s, whilst completing my PhD.
-From there, I moved to Portsmouth to start my academic career and increasingly focussed my research and writing on issues related to looked after children, leaving care and adults who were in care as children.
-I moved to Bradford in 1998, helping me to become more involved in the CLA as it developed.
-I have recently retired from my working life as a university academic, giving me more time for the CLA and for writing and research related to its work.
+I then ran a care leavers group in Norfolk in the early 1990s, whilst completing my PhD in Public Policy.
+From there I moved to Portsmouth to start my academic career and increasingly focussed my research and writing on issues related to looked after children, leaving care and adults who were in care as children.
+I moved to Bradford in 1998 to teach at the university there.
+This helped me become more involved in the CLA as it developed.
+I retired from my university post in 2021, giving me more time for the CLA and for writing and research related to its work.
 You can get further biographical details about me from a piece I have written on access to files in that section of the site.

-I have long believed that those who have been in care, whatever their experiences, should try to work together to improve the lives of those living in the child care system now and in the future.
-I also think we should try to improve the experience of those going through the leaving care process and help those adults who are still dealing with various legacies from their care experience.
+I believe that those who have been in care, whatever their experiences, should try to work together to improve the lives of those living in the child care system now and in the future.
+I also think we should try to improve the experience of those going through the leaving care process and help those adults who are still dealing with legacies from their care experience.

 Claire Haymonds